 BMW M4 review - Engines, performance and drive

-All BMW M4s fitted with the dual-clutch gearbox come with Launch Control as standard.
+All BMW M4 Competition models are fitted with the dual-clutch gearbox and come with launch control as standard.
 Engage it, floor the throttle and step off the brake, and you’ll realise how ferociously powerful the car is.
-There's a manual model, too, but this accounts for only a small proportion of sales.
-The car rockets off the line, managing 0-62mph in just 4.1 seconds (4.3 for the manual) and quickly on to a limited top speed of 155mph.
+The car rockets off the line, managing 0-62mph in just 4.0 seconds and quickly on to a limited top speed of 155mph.

-Buyers wanting to go faster can choose the Competition Pack version, which adds 19bhp and shaves a tenth of a second off the 0-62mph time for both manual and DCT gearbox-equipped models.
-You can also pay extra to have the electronic speed limiter’s threshold raised to 170mph.
+Buyers can also pay an extra £2,000 to have the electronic speed limiter’s threshold raised to 190mph.
 Ultimate thrill seekers should opt for the (now sold out) GTS model, which upps power to 493bhp and reduces the 0-62mph sprint to just 3.8 seconds.
 It'll cost you, though, as the M4 GTS is more than twice the price of a standard M4 and should now be considered a modern classic.
 However, our favourite version is the M4 CS, which has a series of tweaks to the engine, suspension and steering that allow the driver to get the very best from what the M4 has to offer.